 ***Note.
 I dropped into Thresher Glade the following year and had a completely different experience.
 It was an icy day, and I almost died.
 It would’ve been better to have ice skates on than a snowboard.
 Remember to always Put Safety First When Tree Riding, and always wear a helmet.

-Beaver Creek Ski & Snowboard School
+Beaver Creek Ski & Snowboard School & Other Amenities

 The Resort has a ski & snowboarding school right next to chair lift #1.
-If you’re in the area and needing a lesson.
+If you’re in the area and need a lesson.
 The Beaver Creek Ski School can help you.
 To book a lesson click the link above and select Ski & Snowboard lessons at the top.

 Shred in style, and make the next season epic.